Saltwater People work with Aboriginal and Torres Strait Islander artists to centre Indigenous knowledge in our strategic communication design.

 Richard is a Kaanju, Wuthathi and Torres Strait Islander man who has dedicated more than two decades working in Indigenous Health and Wellbeing in Central Australia, North East Arnhem Land and Cape York.

-Together the Barling Seden family are committed to reducing racism through shared practise, you can find out more about their family story here.
+Together the Barling Seden family are committed to reducing racism through shared practise, you can find out more about their family story by listening here.